 Erasmus+ exchanges are only possible with universities that have an official link with the Department of Mathematics, and there are strict restrictions on the number of students sent to each university.
 Universities with existing links with Warwick are:

 NB: Teaching is in English in Malta, there are also several modules in English in Leiden (The Netherlands) and some at other universities.
 Please read the experiences of other students to see whether there are options in English at the university of your choice or visit the university web site.

 Read about the experiences of former students.
-See also the information from the Study Abroad team at Warwick.
+See also the information from the Student Mobility team at Warwick.

-If you are interested in going abroad: please send a short email before 8th November 2019 to Anca Kranenborg.
+If you are interested in going abroad: please send a short email before 12 November 2021 to Anca Kranenborg.
 Mention your preferred university or country.
-You will be invited to the Erasmus party to be held in the middle of November.
+You will be invited to the Erasmus/Study Abroad meeting to be held in the middle/at the end of November (tbc).

-- Friday 27 November 2020: first deadline for applications, for a leave in the academic year 2021-22.
+- Friday 26 November 2021: first deadline for applications, for a leave in the academic year 2022-23.
 Applications are accepted afterwards, but the choice of destinations progressively decreases.
-Decisions to be announced before the winter break.
+First decisions to be announced before the winter break.

 - First two weeks of Term 2: decide the final course of study (you will have a chance to transfer at the end of your year abroad, eg. from G106 to G105).

-- Friday 15 January 2021: last deadline for applications for a leave in the academic year 2021-22.
+- Monday 17 January 2022 (tbc): last deadline for applications for a leave in the academic year 2022-23.
 Contact Anca Kranenborg in the Maths UG office for the list of remaining open links.

-For further questions, please contact Anca Kranenborg in the Undergraduate Office or Marco Schlichting, the Erasmus coordinator in the Department of Mathematics
+For further questions, please contact Anca Kranenborg in the Undergraduate Office or Colin Sparrow, the Erasmus/Study Abroad coordinator in the Department of Mathematics (in term 1).